Isaac Backus: Backus on Slavery

 Like Backus, Hopkins was a self-made man with little formal education.
 As noted, Hopkins worked closely with Backus in the founding of Brown University, and he was Backus's most politically powerful and legally astute friend.
 It might, therefore, have been expedient for Backus to avoid condemning slavery.
 Backus did not speak out against slavery until well after Stephen Hopkins's death.

 Backus traveled widely in the South and supported Baptist churches in the region.
 These churches sought his advice in their disputes with other Separatist churches and their struggles with Anglicanism.
 While Africans may not have been eligible for full membership in these Southern churches (they were eligible for membership in Backus's Middleborough church), Backus does not give a full account of racial compositions of the churches he visited.
 He does mention preaching to African American congregations.

 When Backus published his famous pamphlet "Godliness Excludes Slavery" in 1785, slavery was a topic of intense national debate.
 In "Godliness Excludes Slavery" – which was primarily circulated among Baptists in Virginia and North Carolina – Backus addressed slavery as a "spiritual issue."
 He equated African slavery to being a "slave to one's sinful nature."
 He never addressed the "moral issue" of owning slaves.
 Isaac Backus did not openly condemn slavery until 1797.
-This was unconscionable.

 While not condemning slavery, Backus did oppose the African slave trade.
 As a delegate from Middleborough to the Massachusetts convention that ratified the United States Constitution in 1788, Backus voted to ratify the Constitution which gave the federal government power to tax and (after twenty years) to regulate or abolish the slave trade.